day8/re-frame/docs/Flows.md

  (fn [db _] (get-in db [:kitchen :area])))
 </div>

-And we use the `::kitchen-area` subscription to render our final component:
+And, we use this subscription in a view:

 <div class="cm-doc">
 (defn app-container [& children]